 Dads are the New Moms

 With some roles changing, the world has opened up for dads and their children to have stronger relationships and increased bonding time.
 The female partner often has a better job, and rather than pay for childcare, which is expensive, the male partner stays home and takes care of their children.
 This often enhances the life of the child and the dad.

 What Happens During Separation and Divorce?

 No one goes into marriage or having children with the thought that it will end, and in most cases, both partners do their best to make things work, but often, that is not a possibility.

-Previously, women were the main caregivers and courts most frequently gave custody to the mother, but with changing roles, the courts are now looking more carefully into the family dynamics before awarding custody.
+Previously, women were the main caregiver tips and courts most frequently gave custody to the mother, but with changing roles, the courts are now looking more carefully into the family dynamics before awarding custody.
 With this change, many litigators and lawyers like those at Cordell and Cordell have created services to help dads get a fair and mutually beneficial ruling when it comes to divorce, custody, alimony, and child support.